 research

-My research explores new ways to create with computation.
-At the moment, I am designing for sustainable fashion, developing shape-changing structures, and crafting tools for artists and designers.
+Please refer to my Google Scholar for my full publications list.
 While I author papers, I am excited about alternative research outcomes, such as art, tools, and educational resources.

-Please refer to my Google Scholar for my full publications list.
 Note that (α-β) denotes alphabetical ordering, typical in theoretical computer science, and (*) denotes equal contribution.

 artworks